-At the Providence Spine Center on Portland’s east side, we take a conservative approach to spine care with the goal of minimal intervention and offer both non-surgical and surgical treatment options.
+At the Providence Spine Center on Portland’s west side, we take a conservative approach to spine care with the goal of minimal intervention and offer both non-surgical and surgical treatment options.
 Non-surgical treatments may include physical therapy, pain education classes, pain relieving injections and acupuncture.

 If surgery is recommended, our fellowship-trained surgeons offer the latest diagnostic technology and minimally-invasive surgical techniques, which may yield shorter recovery times, less pain and better long-term results.
 With today's technology many people can have surgery and return home on the same day.